Symmetry and Dirac points in graphene spectrum: Conical structure around a degeneracy

-in which the dispersion relation is the circular cone with no tilt.
-It becomes degenerate if $\alpha=0$ (this condition is equivalent to condition (4.1) of \cite{FefWei_jams12}).
-In \cite{Gru_mn09}, $\alpha$ was shown to be non-zero for small potential, therefore, if the potential strength is controlled by a parameter, the cone can be degenerate only for isolated values of the parameter.
+The cone becomes degenerate if $\alpha=0$ (this condition is equivalent to condition (4.1) of \cite{FefWei_jams12}).
+In \cite{Gru_mn09}, $\alpha$ was shown to be non-zero for small $\epsilon$ in $H_\varepsilon=-\Delta + \varepsilon q(\vec{x})$; by analyticity, the cone can be degenerate only for isolated values of the parameter $\epsilon$.
 We explore this in more detail in the next section.